turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

 Notice how we aren't expecting specific data from the API such as the names of the representatives.
 We don't want our test to be too dependent on an external API where we don't have full control over what data we'll get back.
-But we SHOULD test that the fields of that data match a data type that we expect, such as strings, integers, arrays, etc.
+But we NEED to test that the fields of that data match a data type that we expect, such as strings, integers, arrays, etc.

 ### Checks for Understanding

 * What is declarative Programming?
 * What is Red, Green, Refactor?
-* For each file we've touched (Controller, SearchFacade, Member, PropublicaService):
+* For each file we've touched (Controller, CongressFacade, Member, CongressService):
     * Is it Single Responsibility?
 How would you describe its responsibility?
     * Does it achieve Abstraction?
     * Does it achieve Encapsulation?